opentelekomcloud-docs/distributed-cache-service/umn/source/faqs/client_and_network_connection/index.rst

 -  :ref:`What Should Be Noted When Using Redis for Pub/Sub? <dcs-faq-0730011>`
 -  :ref:`How Do I Troubleshoot Redis Connection Failures? <dcs-faq-0730010>`
 -  :ref:`What Can I Do If Error "Cannot assign requested address" Is Returned When I Access Redis Using connect? <dcs-faq-210721003>`
+-  :ref:`Connection Pool Selection and Recommended Jedis Parameter Settings <dcs-faq-211230001>`
+-  :ref:`Should I Use a Domain Name or an IP Address to Connect to a DCS Redis Instance? <dcs-faq-022025>`
+-  :ref:`Is the Read-only Address of a Master/Standby Instance Connected to the Master or Standby Node? <dcs-faq-221222>`

 .. toctree::
    :maxdepth: 1